Exercise For Stress Relief

 It’s all about making it fit your life, not the other way around.

-Making It A Family Affair
+• Making It A Family Affair

-Use Technology To Your Advantage
+• Use Technology To Your Advantage

-Overcoming Barriers To Exercise
+Overcoming Barriers To Physical Activities

 We all face hurdles when it comes to exercising regularly, but there are ways to jump over them.

-1. Time Management
+• 1.
+Time Management

 “I don’t have time” is the classic barrier.
 But here’s the thing – it’s not about finding time, it’s about making time.
 Even 10 to 15 minutes a day is better than nothing.
-Maybe it’s waking up a little earlier, or fitting in a quick workout during lunch.
+Maybe it’s waking up a little earlier or fitting in a quick workout during lunch.
 Every minute counts!

-2. Lack Of Motivation
+• 2.
+Lack Of Motivation

 We all have days when the couch feels too comfy.
 On those days, remind yourself of how good you’ll feel after.
 Sometimes, the hardest part is just starting.
 Set small, daily goals and celebrate when you achieve them.
 It’s about building momentum.

-3. Physical Limitations
+• 3.
+Physical Limitations For Exercise

 Remember, exercise comes in many forms, and there’s something for everyone, no matter your condition (especially if you are having high blood pressure, extreme blood sugar levels, insufficient blood flow, chronic stress, substance abuse, and other illnesses).

-4. Finding The Right Environment
+• 4.
+Right Environment

 Some healthy adults love the gym; others find it intimidating.
 Find a space where you feel comfortable.
 It could be: